labexp/osmtracker-android/.github/PULL_REQUEST_TEMPLATE.md

 ## 📖 Description
 [comment]: # (Provide a clear explanation of the changes in this PR)
-[comment]: # (Include information about what problem it solves, how it is implemented, and if it affects UI/API)

 ## 🖼️ Screenshots (if applicable)
 - Include any relevant screenshots or examples of the changes made.
 This helps reviewers visualize the updates